zmmdv/packer-vsphere-templates/README.md

 <p align="center"><img width="915" height="418" src="https://www.andreyus.com/wp-content/uploads/2019/05/packer1.png"></p>

-# Hello friend!
-Welcome to my JSON template collections for HahiCorp Packer
+# Welcome to my JSON template collections for HahiCorp Packer

 ## It's simple as it can be.
 1. You have your kicstart file which in my template is `ks.cfg`